lab-cosmo/librascal/docs/source/how_to.rst

 Every feature (e.g., functions, class methods and constructors, algorithms) needs its own unit test.
 Unit tests serve two main purposes, on the one hand, they allow test-driven development (I.e.,  you define a test case and your expected results, then develop your feature.
 Once you replicate the expected results, your feature is ready) and on the other hand, they help catching regressions, especially in combination with the continuous integration server (It runs all test cases after every commit, and complains if the change causes any of them to fail.

-*Proteus* uses the `boost unit testing framework <http://www.boost.org/doc/libs/1_66_0/libs/test/doc/html/index.html>`_ for unit tests of the C++ core library and `unittest module <https://docs.python.org/3/library/unittest.html>`_ of the Python standard library for Python binding tests.
+*Rascal* uses the `boost unit testing framework <http://www.boost.org/doc/libs/1_66_0/libs/test/doc/html/index.html>`_ for unit tests of the C++ core library and `unittest module <https://docs.python.org/3/library/unittest.html>`_ of the Python standard library for Python binding tests.

 It is instructive to go through the documentations and tutorials for both testing frameworks for details, as the following examples only serve as pointers in the right direction.